MMZK1526/Haskell-Graphs/README.md

 Finds shortest distance and shortest path between nodes of a weighted graph with Dijkstra's Algorithm and A* Algorithm.
 Finds shortest distances between all pairs of nodes using Floyd-Warshall Algorithm.
 Finds max bandwith between all distinct pairs of nodes.
+Produces closure of graphs.

 * `shortestDistances :: (Graph a) => Int -> a -> IntMap Int`
-  * Returns the shortest distance from a given node to all other reachable nodes in the graph, using Dijkstra's Algorithm;
+  * Returns the shortest distance from a given node to all other reachable nodes in the graph, using Dijkstra's Algorithm.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1 `Int`:**
     * The starting node.
   * **Argument 2 `a`:**